MicrosoftDocs/azure-aks-docs/articles/aks/secure-container-access.md

     sudo apparmor_parser deny-write.profile
     ```

-    If the profile is correctly parsed and applied to AppArmor, you won't see any output and you'll be returned to the command prompt.
+    If the profile is correctly parsed and applied to AppArmor, you won't see any output and you'll return to the command prompt.

 1. From your local machine, create a pod manifest named *aks-apparmor.yaml*.
 This manifest:
     * Defines an annotation for `container.apparmor.security.beta.kubernetes`.